 Donate to the Scholarship Fund

-The scholarship program is made possible through donations from businesses and individuals.
-The number of scholarships and the maximum award amounts will vary from year to year based on the success of fundraising efforts.
-For only $40, you can help us teach a child to swim.
-Your donation will fund a two-week session of swim lessons for one child.
+While no donation is too small or too big, a $40, donation will fund a two-week session of swim lessons for one child.
 Swimming is a skill every child should learn.
 Swimming adds fun and fitness to a child’s life, and most importantly, may one day save their life!